hulvdan/cookier/TASKS_HULVDAN.md

 * «upgraded stat» number (show stat's icon instead of text) upon levelup *
 *
-* ZHEKA: ^ vs code /// collapsing
-* ZHEKA: ^ knows how to work with UI
 * ZHEKA: can web build
 * ZHEKA: total commander for working with sounds? instructions of how to work with sounds